+If Asian outcomes

+were compared to

+whites, then the

-With no complaints before the group, Covington set the next quarterly meeting The End of "People of Color" lending excluded Hispanics but also between When the progressives sought to try to make the rest of us think that all minorities are just alike, they invented the term "people of color."
-It didn't matter that the term never made any sense, they foisted it on us anyway pretending that all minorities were oppressed and hence united in the cause.
+When the progressives sought to try to make the rest of us think that all minorities are just alike, they invented the term "people of color."
+It didn't matter that the term never made any sense,

+they foisted it on us anyway pretending that all minorities were oppressed and hence united in the cause.
 Yet minorities differ more than they are alike.
 The discrimination faced by Asian-Americans is different from blacks and Hispanics.
 Asians are being discriminated against in education but not in the classic sense.
-While blacks were once denied admission to schools on the lie that they were unqualified, Asians sion because they are too qualified.
+While blacks were once denied admission to schools on the lie that they were unqualified, Asians are being denied admis- idly Republican while Puerto it is a zero-sum game where sion because they are too qualified.
 Entrance into elite secondary schools and universities is being limited because the schools would have - in their eyes - too many Asians and too few blacks and Hispanics.
 Thus, the schools want more people of color, so long as those colors are black and brown.
 Instead of taking steps to address the root cause of the problem - improving the basic education of blacks and Hispanics - the bureaucrats have resorted to limiting the admission of Asians.
 Standards are changed, with test scores and standardized tests being deemphasized and replaced by subjective personal characteristics.
 When I was an active researcher in lending discrimination, I found that all of the lawsuits alleging discrimination in